Le Chatelier's principle: Effect of change in concentration

 Suppose we were to increase the concentration of CO in the system.
 Using Le Chatelier's principle, we can predict that the concentration of methanol will increase, decreasing the total change in CO.
-If we are to add a species to the overall reaction, the reaction will favor the side opposing the addition of the species.
+If we are to add a chemical species to the overall reaction, the reaction will favor the side opposing the addition of the species.
 Likewise, the subtraction of a species would cause the reaction to "fill the gap" and favor the side where the species was reduced.
 This observation is supported by the collision theory.
 As the concentration of CO is increased, the frequency of successful collisions of that reactant would increase also, allowing for an increase in forward reaction, and generation of the product.
 Even if the desired product is not thermodynamically favored, the end-product can be obtained if it is continuously removed from the solution.

-The effect of a change in concentration is often exploited synthetically for condensation reactions (i.e., reactions that extrude water) that are equilibrium processes (e.g., the formation of an ester from carboxylic acid and alcohol or an imine from an amine and aldehyde).
+The effect of a change in concentration is often exploited synthetically for condensation reactions (i.e., reactions that extrude water) that are equilibrium processes (such as the formation of an ester from carboxylic acid and alcohol, or the formation of an imine from an amine and aldehyde).
 This can be achieved by physically sequestering water, by adding desiccants like anhydrous magnesium sulfate or molecular sieves, or by continuous removal of water by distillation, often facilitated by a Dean-Stark apparatus.

 Effect of change in temperature

 The reversible reaction 2NO_{2}(g) ⇌ N_{2}O_{4}(g) is exothermic, so the equilibrium position can be shifted by changing the temperature.

 When heat is removed and the temperature decreases, the reaction shifts to the right and the flask turns colorless due to an increase in N_{2}O_{4}.
 This demonstrates Le Chatelier's principle: the equilibrium shifts in the direction that releases energy.

 When heat is added and the temperature increases, the reaction shifts to the left and the flask turns reddish brown due to an increase in NO_{2}, in accordance with Le Chatelier's principle.

 The effect of changing the temperature in the equilibrium can be made clear by 1) incorporating heat as either a reactant or a product, and 2) assuming that an increase in temperature increases the heat content of a system.
 When the reaction is exothermic (ΔH is negative and energy is released), heat is included as a product, and when the reaction is endothermic (ΔH is positive and energy is consumed), heat is included as a reactant.
 Hence, whether increasing or decreasing the temperature would favor the forward or the reverse reaction can be determined by applying the same principle as with concentration changes.

-Take, for example, the reversible reaction of nitrogen gas with hydrogen gas to form ammonia:
+Take, for example, the reversible reaction of nitrogen gas (N_{2}) with hydrogen gas (H_{2}) to form ammonia (NH_{3}):